nraovic/neighborhood-map-app/README.md

 The main page shows a listing and a map of the cafes in the central area of Copenhagen.
 It is possible to search for and filter specific cafes.
 By clicking on either a cafe's link or its marker, details about the cafe will be displayed in the sidebar.

 ## How to Run the App
 You can run the app in the Development or Production mode.
-The Service Worker will work only in the Production Mode.
+Note that the Service Worker will work only in the Production Mode.

 ### Development Mode